Shopify/hydrogen-v1/templates/README.md

 $ npx @shopify/create-hydrogen --template hello-world
 ```

-**Hello World in JavaScript** is a generated JavaScript implementation of the Hello WOrld in TypeScript template.
+**Hello World in JavaScript** is a generated JavaScript implementation of the Hello World in TypeScript template.